The Cost of Sybils, Credible Commitments, and False-Name Proof Mechanisms: Introduction

-\item Motivated by permissionless credible commitment devices, We define Sybil-commitment games.
+\item Motivated by permissionless credible commitment devices, we define Sybil-commitment games.
 These arise when players can credibly commit to certain strategies.
 This can be seen as an extended game of a normal game with two phases.
-The Sybil-commitment phase and the normal game phase where the Sybils' commitment in the first phase have full information of the game.
+The Sybil-commitment phase where players commit a set of rational independent identities with different preferences, and the normal game phase where the Sybils in the first phase have full information about the game.
 We defined the Sybil-commitment equilibrium and the Sybil-commitment-proof.
 We proved necessary conditions on the price of anarchy of the underlying game to be Sybil-proof.
 Finally, we give examples of games that are Sybil-proof but not Sybil-commitment-proof. \end{itemize}